pragnakanchana/Notes/NextJS/basics.md

    	- only the affected part of page is shown error screen and can be recovered easily.
    	- recovering
    	  	- by sending reset callback to error component and onclick triggering it.
+   	- handling errors at layout level : have one error.tsx at the parent of layout.tsx

 ### Special Files
 - page.tsx